Hōō Umagorō: Early career

 His real name was Miyokawa Toranosuke (三代川 寅之助) and was known for his large body and strength since he was a boy.
 He joined Miyagino stable because the then head coach (Miyagino Umagoro) was from Makuhari, Chiba District and made his professional debut in May 1886 under the shikona Kikutayama (菊田山).
 It is thought that his first shikona was chosen to pay homage to his hometown shrine of Kikuta.
 He was later given the shikona Araumi (荒海) in May 1887 before changing it to Ōtori (鳳) in January 1891.
 Upon promotion to juryō, in June 1892, he was given the shikona Hōō (鳳凰).
 He reached the top makuuchi division in January 1893 after only one tournament in juryō.
 After three years in maegashira, he was promoted to sekiwake in May 1896.
+During that year, he dominated the competition, claiming both of that year's championships.
+However, as the yūshō system was not invented until 1909, these championships are now considered unofficial.
 After his sanyaku debut, Hōō was immediately promoted to ōzeki in January 1897.
-His years as a top division wrestler were marked by his strong rivalry with yokozuna Konishiki and then sekiwake Asashio.
+His years as a top division wrestler were marked by his strong rivalry with Yokozuna Konishiki and then-sekiwake Asashio.

 Ōzeki career and yokozuna hopes

-In 1898, Hōō scored his best record with seven wins and two draws (this was his fourth tournament in makuuchi).
+In 1898, Hōō scored his best record with seven wins and two draws (this was his fourth tournament in makuuchi), and won a third championship.
 He was at the peak of his career and was being presented as a future yokozuna.
 However, due to heavy drinking problems, Hōō was denied the rank after the May, 1898 tournament and dropped back to maegashira in 1902.
 In 1903, he changed his shikona to Miyagino (宮城野) in order to build a comeback.
 However it failed and Hōō retired during the 1903's May tournament.

 Retirement from sumo

 Toshiyori career

 Hōō Umagorō became a coach in 1894.
 During that period he took the name of his former master, changing his name to Umagoro, and taking his late master's title of Miyagino.
 He became an active oyakata while still competing in the makuuchi division.
 After his retirement, he was a popular master who was well received by younger generations, among whom he recruited future yokozuna Ōtori, to whom he bestowed his old shikona.
 In the Association, he notably served as shimpan but resigned due to his poor health.
-He later developed spinal cord disease and passed away at the young age of 40, in 1907.
+He later developed spinal cord disease and died at the young age of 40, in 1907.